By closing this window, we’ll assume you’re okay to continue.

 A historic fabric survey allowed us to understand how the decoration has changed over the years.
 Unusually for a THI, funding was awarded to the owners for some of the interiors work due to the high quality of their historic preservation and the fact that the interior would be accessible.
 THI funding can be used only for work that is visible and accessible to the public, and the owners have committed to opening the building to the public at least 8 days per year following the completion of works.
 Visitors will be able to see the impressive entrance hall and reception rooms.

-Works to the building have now been completed to a high quality standard (Autumn 2017).
-Very detailed conservation work has been carried out inside the house and externally, and decisions made about what to repair, what to replace and what to remove.
+Detailed conservation work has been carried out inside the house and externally, and decisions made about what to repair, what to replace and what to remove.
 A great number of the original features have been kept and repaired, restoring the house as sympathetically as possible.
 Traditional materials and building methods have been used, married with 21st century insulation and energy saving technologies, to bring this previously empty and dilapidated building back into use.

 The versatile new layout of the property means that it can be used for a variety of purposes, including a highly serviced hotel, and/or a venue for cultural or business events.